 It is important to understand that calcium status is not simply a matter of calcium intake, but of calcium balance – intake, absorption and excretion all have important impacts on bone density.

-1. Calcium Intake On A Dairy Free Diet
+1. High Calcium Sources on a Vegan Dairy Free Diet

 The Recommended Daily Intake for calcium is 1000mg per day for most populations.
+After the age of 50 it goes up to 1200mg per day for women.
 Sourcing your calcium solely from plant foods can be challenging.
 If you avoid all dairy products the use of calcium fortified foods may be necessary.
 Here are some top contenders of calcium rich plant foods.

 - Collard Greens, 1/2 cup cooked – 113mg